2i2c-org/2i2c-org.github.io/content/join/_index.md

 title: Join our network
 ---

 Ready to join our network of community hubs?
-Below you'll find our membership options and pricing.
-If you'd like to understand our model first, see [how membership works](/membership).

-Questions? <a href="mailto:hello@2i2c.org">Contact us</a> or <a href="https://cal.com/colliand/30min">book a call</a> to discuss your community's needs.
+Here's how to get started.

+## Talk to us

+The best way to get started is a conversation.
+We'll learn about your community's needs and help you figure out the right fit.

+<a class="btn btn-primary btn-lg" href="https://cal.com/colliand/30min">Book a 30-minute call</a> &nbsp; <a class="btn btn-outline-primary btn-lg" href="mailto:hello@2i2c.org">Email us</a>

+## See our membership options

+Our service description covers membership tiers, what's included (hubs, support, cloud deployment options), pricing, and frequently asked questions.

 {{< cta cta_text="View membership options and pricing" cta_link="https://sales.2i2c.org/service-description" cta_new_tab="true" >}}

+Not sure yet?
+Learn more about [how our membership model works](/membership) or [explore our platform](/platform).